 Houzz is the new way to design your home.

-5 aster finish dynasty Landscape Design Photos
+7 aster finish dynasty Outdoor Design Photos

 Great Lakes June

-and tall asters (Symphyotrichum novae-angliae and laeve) to stagger bloom time and to shape, leaving the tallest stems in the center and back.
+Pay close attention to blooms and foliage for the first signs of disease and treat affected plants promptly.
+Pinch mums (Chrysanthemum spp) and tall asters (Symphyotrichum novae-angliae and laeve) to stagger bloom time and to shape, leaving the tallest stems in the center and back.

 Tomatoes in raised bed